Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Introduction

 Unfortunately, the quantum satisfiability problem has been shown to be QMA$_1$-complete~\cite{bravyi2011efficient}, which is widely believed to be intractable in general even for quantum computing.
 This makes it highly desirable to search for efficient heuristics and algorithms in order to, at least, partially answer this question.

-In the seminal paper, by generalizing the notations of probability and independence as described in the following table, Ambainis et al.~\cite{ambainis2012quantum} introduced a quantum version LLL (or QLLL) with respect to the dependency graph, i.e., a sufficient condition under which the Hamiltonian is guaranteed to be frustration free given relative dimensions.
+In a seminal paper, by generalizing the notations of probability and independence as described in the following table, Ambainis, Kempe, and Sattath~\cite{ambainis2012quantum} introduced a quantum version LLL (or QLLL), which is a sufficient condition on the relative dimensions and the dependency graph under which the Hamiltonian is guaranteed to be frustration free.
 Here, the relative dimension of a Hamiltonian is defined as that of the subspace it projects.
-With QLLL, they \cite{ambainis2012quantum} greatly improved the known critical density for random $k$-QSAT from $\Omega(1)$~\cite{Laumann2010On} to $\Omega(2^k/k^2)$, almost meeting the best known upper bound of $O(2^k)$~\cite{Laumann2010On}.
+Utilizing the QLLL, they \cite{ambainis2012quantum} greatly improved the known critical density for random $k$-QSAT from $\Omega(1)$~\cite{Laumann2010On} to $\Omega(2^k/k^2)$, almost meeting the best known upper bound of $O(2^k)$~\cite{Laumann2010On}.

 \\